AnilBK/ANIL/README.md

 - Annotations: [Example 1](examples/Annotations.c) [WebSever Example](examples/WebServer.c)
 - Mixing C with CPL: See [Lib/](Lib/)

-The examples in [examples/](examples/) folder shows all different features of CPL.
+### The examples in [examples/](examples/) folder shows all different features of CPL.
+Right now, these examples serve as documentation for the language.

 ## Project Structure
 ## Directories